brianhie/scanorama/README.md

 ### Dataset download

-Data for the 26 datasets in our study can be downloaded from http://scanorama.csail.mit.edu/data.tar.gz.
+All of the data used in our study can be downloaded from http://scanorama.csail.mit.edu/data.tar.gz.
 Download and unpack this data with the command:

 ```
 wget http://scanorama.csail.mit.edu/data.tar.gz
 tar xvf data.tar.gz
 ```

+A smaller version of the data (including 26 heterogeneous data sets) can be similarly downloaded from http://scanorama.csail.mit.edu/data_light.tar.gz.

 ### Data processing